Peak District Self Catering cottage, The Barn at Smalldale Hall, Bradwell, sleeps 8

 Gas underfloor central heating

-Gas oven and hob, microwave, fridge/freezer, washing machine, dishwasher, 1 x large LCD TV with Freeview, DVD, CD/radio, iPod dock, WiFi, selection of books, games and DVDs
+Gas oven and hob, microwave, fridge/freezer, washing machine, dishwasher, 1 x large LCD TV with Freeview, DVD, CD/radio, Bluetooth speakers in each bedroom, WiFi, selection of books and games

 Fuel and power inc in rent